Nissan SR20 Forum Nissan SR20 Forum Header Right

 Mated up with the Hyperco springs, some Koni bumpstops, and you have a very good and inexpensive DD, auto-cross suspension.

-Originally Posted by Sport Compact Car April 2005
+Sport Compact Car April 2005 said:

 Match....Hyperco....springs with some off-the-shelf adjustable KYB AGX struts, and you almost have a great track-worthy street suspension.
 Almost.
 Stiff springs and minimal lowering help keep you off your bumpstops, but they're still not enough.
 Midcorner bumps will still have you crashing the bumpstops.